TheHumanoidTyphoon/ai-connect-four-game/README.md

 # Connect Four Game
 The program is an implementation of the classic game `Connect Four`.
 It has been coded in `Python`, and utilizes the `Pygame library`, a powerful tool for game development.
 This implementation is designed to be easy to understand and play, with a user-friendly interface that makes it accessible to players of all levels.
-With its sleek design and engaging gameplay, this version of `Connect Four` is sure to provide hours of entertainment for anyone who loves strategy games.
+With its sleek design and engaging gameplay, this version of `Connect Four` is sure to provide hours of entertainment for anyone who loves strategy .

 ## Getting Started
 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.